tbrockman/browser-extension-for-opentelemetry/README.md

 ### Can it be fixed?

 Probably not in the near future.
-Unless browsers expose the data themselves, there's no way for the instrumentation to both run in an isolated context as well as gather desired telemetry.
+Unless browsers expose telemetry themselves, there's no way for the instrumentation to both run in an isolated context as well as gather the desired data.

 ## Developing